semigm/IGME-110/projects/Trailer.md

 # Submitting Your Work

+This project is **due by the start of class Friday, April 26th**.
 You will need to submit two seperate things for this assignment
 1. Your project file to the myCourses Dropbox

 1. A page to your GitHub repo at `igme110/trailer/index.html` with the following content: